 - age,

 - disability,

 - gender reassignment,

-- marriage and civil partnership,
+- being married or in a civil partnership,

-- pregnancy and maternity,

-- race,
+- being pregnant or on maternity leave,

+- race including colour, nationality, ethnic or national origin

 - religion or belief,

 - sex.

+- sexual orientation.

-RB Norfolk management will work to ensure that there is no discrimination whatsoever within any of the above characteristics.
+RBET - Norfolk management will work to ensure that there is no discrimination whatsoever within any of the above characteristics.

-The definition of disability in the DDA ('definition' may be misleading but the Act identifies those students covered by the Act) is not the same as the definition for SEN. The DDA covers only those who have 'a physical or mental impairment which has a substantial and long term adverse effect on their ability to carry out normal day to day activities'.
+The definition of disability in the DDA ('definition' may be misleading but the Act identifies those students covered by the Act) is not the same as the definition for SEN. The DDA covers only those who have 'a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day to day activities'.
 This definition is considered in detail in guidance produced by the Disability Rights Commission.

 The DDA also covers those with:

 - severe disfigurements,

 - impairments which are controlled or corrected by the use of medication, prostheses, or otherwise,

 - progressive symptomatic conditions,

-- a history of impairment,
+- · a history of impairment,

-- cancer, HIV or multiple sclerosis.
+cancer, HIV or multiple sclerosis.

 The DDA does not cover addiction to or dependence on nicotine, tobacco or other non-prescribed drugs or substances, hay fever, or certain mental illnesses that have anti-social consequences.
-Accordingly, it might be possible for a student to have special educational needs, but not be disabled for the purposes of the DDA, and vice versa (although the majority of disabled students will also have special educational needs).
+Accordingly, it might be possible for a student to have special educational needs, but not be disabled for the purposes of the DDA, and vice versa (although the majority of students with a disability will also have special educational needs).